the episode

 John McLarty: Right.

-Kimberly Faith: And there’s the one when we stand, when believers stand, this fearful expectation on judgment does not refer to the great white throne judgment of unbelievers in Revelation 20, but like you said, it points to the judgment seat of Christ in second Corinthians five ten and Romans 14, where every believer is gonna Not give account for the for salvation, that’s already sealed, but for the loss of reward that we could have had, had we lived our life according to God’s purpose for our life.
-And so really when we’re talking about if we sin willfully after, and this again is written to Christians, There no longer remains a sacrifice for sin, but a in other words, when we say there no longer remains a sacrifice for sin, we’re talking about a Christian who lives in in awe and wonder of God understands that there was a great sacrifice made so that they could live in the peace of But that is replaced in our life, and this is speaking to our life right now.
-Right?
+Kimberly Faith: And there’s the one when we stand, when believers stand, this fearful expectation of judgment does not refer to the great white throne judgment of unbelievers in Revelation 20, but like you said, it points to the judgment seat of Christ in Second Corinthians 5:10 and Romans 14, where every believer is going to give account for the works.
+Not for salvation, that’s already sealed, but for the loss of reward that we could have had, had we lived our life according to God’s purpose for our life.
+And so really when we’re talking about if we sin willfully after, and this again is written to Christians, There no longer remains a sacrifice for sin, but a in other words, when we say there no longer remains a sacrifice for sin, we’re talking about a Christian who lives in awe and wonder of God understands that there was a great sacrifice made so that they could live in the peace of God.
+But that is replaced in our life, and this is speaking to our life right now, right?
 And it’s replaced with a certain fearful expectation of judgment.
 Okay?

-And because God’s fire is gonna refine.
-We talk about the refining fire of God that we read about it before and talked about it.
+Because God’s fire is going to refine.
+We talked about the refining fire of God that we read about before and talked about it.
 God’s fire not only refines the Christian works that are done to see what the motivation is.
 The motivation done for God’s glory or for our own personal gain.
-Whatever was done for our own personal gain is gonna be burned up in the fire of God.
+Whatever was done for our own personal gain is going to be burned up in the fire of God.

-John McLarty: Right, and we have a whole podcast on the judgment seat of Christ and it talks about in that judgment, for we are not for our salvation, so we can receive reward or loss, but it says, but he himself shall be saved yet by his
+John McLarty: Right.
+And we have a whole podcast on the judgment seat of Christ and it talks about in that judgment, and it’s not for our salvation, but we can receive reward or loss, but it says, but he himself shall be saved yet by his fire.

 John McLarty: Yeah.
 And so that’s this fearful expectation.